Chapter 16:

 Turl.
 His name was Turl.

-He struggled only briefly as feet that weren’t his pounded what felt like solid earth, slipping under a cold, deadly skin.
+He struggled only briefly as feet that weren’t his pounded solid earth, hearing another's thoughts.
 Damn Drillers.
 His fingers were damp, sticky, wood gripped tight in his hand.

 I should have asked for the contents.
 His thought.
 His own thought.
 It sent a spike of pain through his head, vision doubling briefly.

 Every huff for breath puffed out into the cold, dark air.
-He slid into a crouch behind a pile of rocks, twigs crunching under his feet, the smell of blood and sweat and mud thickening the air.
+He slid into a crouch behind a pile of rocks, the smell of blood and sweat and mud almost cloying.
 They were here—shadowy half-seen figures in the trees, in the undergrowth.
 Definitely not humanoid.

-The spear balanced lightly in his fingers, he leapt over the lower rocks, every muscle moving smoothly, his steps light and quick, a soft bird-whistle reaching his ear.
-He’d known they’d be closing in, too.
-No use dallying around.
+The spear balanced lightly in his fingers, he leapt over the lower rocks, his steps light and quick, a delayed bird-whistle reaching his ear.
+They moved in half a second behind his own advance.
+Dilly-dalliers.

 A dark, inky form slipped through the shadowy bushes, and he lunged.